 Putting them all online is undoable.
 But this one is, at least for me, certainly worth keeping though.
 It is from 'De Klokkenluider of de Notre-Dame' (The Bellringer of the N.D.) by a Dutch theatre company called Opus One.
 'Liefde' (Love) is a tragic duet between Frollo the priest and Esmeralda, the gypsie girl.
 As a composition it belongs to my favorites.The lyrics (in Dutch, by Coot van Doesburgh) are wonderful but rather stately and must have been difficult to understand for the younger kids that also came to see the show.

 Vocals by Hans v.d.
 Heijden and Iboya Triz.

 The music of Jean-Baptiste Lully (composer at Louis XIV court in the 17th century) never ceases to inspire me.
 Especially the instrumentals- I keep having trouble with the vocal performances in the opera's he wrote.
 Not because of the quality of the work, but it's the singing that puts me off.

 This track has been used in the soundtrack of a couple of French movies ('Le Roi Danse' and 'Tous Les Matins du Monde') and these films are very worth while seeing and hearing, if you are into costume dramas and like the music of that era.
 On Youtube several performances of this March can be found.

 I figured that, with an alternative instrumentation (guitars, drums) it could even work as a sort of rock anthem.
 Anyway, I liked this piece so much that I made a demo of it, simply for my own pleasure.
-I do not plan to release it.
 Just listen to it if you wish as an example of my musical preferences and see if you can relate.

 So, no, this is not a composition of mine.
 Wish it was.
 I just, roughly, interpreted the melody, chords and bassline (desperately trying to decode the proper use of trills and other musical ornaments).